 You can find out more about installing and uninstalling the add-on and your installation options in Installing Istio on GKE.

-If the Stackdriver Monitoring API is enabled in your GCP project and you've enabled Stackdriver Monitoring for your cluster, the Istio Stackdriver adapter is enabled for monitoring along with the core components described above.
-This means that your Istio mesh will automatically send metrics related to your services (such as the number of bytes received by a particular service) to Stackdriver, where they will appear in the Metrics Explorer.
+If the Stackdriver Monitoring API is enabled in your GCP project, your Istio mesh will automatically send metrics related to your services (such as the number of bytes received by a particular service) to Stackdriver, where they will appear in the Metrics Explorer.
 You can use these metrics to create custom dashboards and alerts, letting you monitor your services over time and receive alerts when, for example, a service is nearing a specified number of requests.
 You can also combine these metrics using filters and aggregations with Stackdriver's built-in metrics to get new insights into your service behavior.

 For a full list of Istio metrics, see the Stackdriver Monitoring documentation.

 If the Stackdriver Logging API is enabled in your GCP project, your Istio mesh will automatically send logs to Stackdriver, where they will appear in the logs viewer.
 See the Stackdriver Logging documentation to find out more about what you can do with the log data, such as exporting logs to BigQuery.

 If the Stackdriver Trace API is enabled in your GCP project, your Istio mesh will automatically send trace data to Stackdriver, where they will appear in the trace viewer.
 Note that to get the most from distributed tracing to help find performance bottlenecks, you will need to change your workloads to instrument tracing headers.
 You can find out how to do this in the Istio Distributed Tracing guide.

 The Istio lifecycle is managed as a part of the GKE upgrade process.
 In GKE, there are two upgrade processes: